-During 2014, up to 30 military personnel of AAF (mainly POC net for gender equality) participate on Gender and Building Integrity in PSO Orientation Course, designed and developed by Peace Support Operations Training Centre (PSOTC).
-This course was organized in collaboration with Regional Center for OMP of Sarajevo, Bosnia and Herzegovina and aimed to increase awareness and provide a conceptual understanding of gender issues in the security sector.

-It has a particular focus on Peace Support Operations (PSO) and how successful missions need to communicate with women in the society they are tasked to protect and thus how it is essential that female soldiers, police officers, and civilian staff are involved in the planning and conduct of operations, to strengthen the leadership, integrity, and management skills of the participants in order to enhance their professionalism, competency and effectiveness in the multinational working environment.
+During 2015, up to 31 military personnel of AAF and State Police Office participated in Utility of Gender and Building Integrity in PSO Orientation Course, designed and developed by Peace Support Operations Training Centre (PSOTC).
+The main aim of this training was to increase awareness and provide a conceptual understanding of gender issues in the security sector.
+It had a particular focus on Peace Support Operations (PSO) and how successful missions need to communicate with women in the society they are tasked to protect and thus how it is essential that female soldiers, police officers, and civilian staff are involved in the planning and conduct of operations.